thouartmammal/Music-Store-SQL/README.md

 ## Project Structure
 Music-Store-SQL/

 ├─ music_store.sql # Main SQL file with table creation, PKs/FKs, and analysis queries

+├─ schema_diagram.png # A picture of the database schema

 ├─ README.md # This file